DataSciencePros/datascicon.tech/README.md

 ## Prerequisites to install before coming to the Workshop
 ### Recommended: Docker
-We will give you access to a Jupyter Notebook Server running in a virtual machien on the cloud.
-However, we recommend you to have this notebook server running in a docker image locally on your own development machine, so you will be study this material later more easily.
+We will give you access to a Jupyter Notebook Server running in a virtual machine on the cloud.
+However, we recommend you to have this notebook server running in a docker image locally on your own development machine, so you will be able study this material later more easily.

 1. Please make sure you have Docker Community Edition running on your machine. https://store.docker.com/search?offering=community&type=edition